 The xcube viewer app is a simple, single-page web application to be used with the xcube server.

 To test the viewer app, you can use the xcube viewer demo.
-When you open the page a message “cannot reach server” will appear.
-This is normal as the demo is configured to run with an xcube server started locally on default port 8080, see Web API and Server.
-Hence, you can either run an xcube server instance locally then reload the viewer page, or configure the viewer with an an existing xcube server.
+This is our Brockmann Consult Demo xcube viewer.
+Via the viewer’s settings it is possible to change the xcube server url which is used for displaying data.
 To do so open the viewer’s settings panels, select “Server”.
 A “Select Server” panel is opened, click the “+” button to add a new server.
-Here are two demo servers that you may add for testing:
+Here is demo server that you may add for testing:

-The xcube viewer functionality is described exemplary using the DCS4COP Demo viewer.
+The xcube viewer functionality is described exemplary using the xcube viewer demo.
 The viewer visualizes data from the xcube datasets on top of a basemap.
 For zooming use the buttons in the top right corner of the map window or the zooming function of your computer mouse.
 A scale for the map is located in the lower right corner and in the upper left corner a corresponding legend to the mapped data of the data cube is available.

 A xcube viewer may hold several xcube datasets which you can select via the drop-down menu Dataset.
 The viewed area automatically adjusts to a selected xcube dataset, meaning that if a newly selected dataset is located in a different region, the correct region is displayed on the map.